nblxa/cons-list/README.md

 * `size()` iterates through the list and correctly handles lists with more than `Integer.MAX_VALUE` elements.
 * `isEmpty()` does not try to calculate the size to see if it is 0.

+Java 8 Streams support:
 * `spliterator()` has the right characteristics for the cons list:
   `ORDERED` and `IMMUTABLE`.
+* a custom Collector `toConsCollector` is provided.

 Methods `equals(Object o)` and `hashCode()` are also implemented without recursion.

+Finally, the class is `Serializable`.

 Cons List, due to its simplicity and immutability, is an ideal data structure for multi-threaded processing of ordered collections of data.